dgrundel/woo-product-importer/README.md

 A simple, free CSV importer for WooCommerce

+A sample CSV file is now included to help you get started. (woo-importer-example.csv)

 Once installed, go to Tools -> Woo Product Importer in the Admin Panel to use.

 **Cool Stuff It/You Can Do**